Vani Hari

 Vani Deva Hari (born March 22, 1979), who blogs as the Food Babe, is an American author, activist, and blogger who criticizes the food industry.
-She started the Food Babe blog in 2011, and it received over 54 million views in 2014.
+She started the Food Babe blog in 2011.

 Hari is a New York Times best-selling author.
 Companies such as Chick-fil-A and Kraft are reported to have changed or reconsidered ingredients in their products following her campaigns.

 Hari's ideas on food safety have been criticized by scientists as pseudoscience and chemophobia, and others have drawn attention to her financial interest through promotion and marketing of natural foods, often through affiliate marketing.

 Career

-Born in Charlotte, North Carolina to Indian immigrant parents from Punjab, India, Hari first attended the University of Georgia before transferring to University of North Carolina at Charlotte.
+Born in Charlotte, North Carolina, to Indian immigrant parents from Punjab, India, Hari first attended the University of Georgia before transferring to University of North Carolina at Charlotte.
 After graduating in 2001 with a degree in computer science, she worked as a management consultant for Accenture.
 In her early 20s, Hari was hospitalized with appendicitis.
 In response, she began looking into health and nutrition issues.
 She started the Food Babe blog in 2011, and left Accenture in 2012 to devote her time to activism and blogging, as well as marketing dietary and other products.
 By 2014, her blog was receiving over 54 million views.
 Hari has over 97,000 Twitter followers, and an official Facebook page with over one million likes.
 She refers to her followers and supporters as the "Food Babe Army."

-Hari has capitalised on her following by selling books, subscriptions to her eating guide, meal plans, products through which she gains affiliate commissions, and through marketing her own line of supplements under the Truvani brand.
+Hari has capitalized on her following by selling books, subscriptions to her eating guide, meal plans, products through which she gains affiliate commissions, and through marketing her own line of supplements under the Truvani brand.
 Critics argue that the controversy she engenders through her activism helps drive sales through her site.